Routing traffic for a domain in Route 53 to an Amazon Lightsail container service

 Note

 You must install the AWS CLI and configure it for Lightsail and Route 53 before continuing with this procedure.
-For more information, see Configuring the AWS Command Line Interface to work with Amazon Lightsail.
+For more information, see Configure the AWS CLI to work with Lightsail.

 aws route53 change-resource-record-sets --hosted-zone-id HostedZoneID --change-batch PathToJsonFile